KamilLelonek/ex_wallet/README.md

 **`new/6`**

-Creates a new public extended key struct with the given params.
+Creates a new _extended public key_ struct with the given params.

 ```elixir
 iex(22)> ExWallet.Extended.Public.new(:main, key, chain_code)